akshaybabloo/spark-hugo-theme/README.md

 - Can change the colour of the theme
 - Education and experience data files
 - Search index json file (with Algolia support)
-- Custom sitemap with images
+- Custom sitemap with images support and custom stylesheet

 AMP coming soon.